 Brave Writer receives compensation at no extra cost to you.
 Thank you!]

-- If you have seen the other films in the saga, how do you think the first film holds up to them?
+- If you’ve seen the older Annie films or the stage musical, how do you think the 2014 film compares?

 - Do you have a favorite song from the film?
 What is it and why do you like it?

 - The film was harshly criticized for its use of auto-tune, which is a process that can allow incorrect singing pitch to be digitally corrected but it can also simply be used as a stylistic choice.
 How do you feel about the film’s use of this?

 - In this version, Miss Hannigan is given a character arc.
 Did you find yourself feeling differently about the character by the end of the film?
 Why or why not?